niztg/quranpy/README.md

 import quranpy
 ```

-You can then create an instance of a Surah or Verse.
+You can then create an instance of a Surah, Verse, Page, Juz or Search.

 *Example:*
 ```py